felixlu/awesome-stars/topics.md

 - [falconry/falcon](https://github.com/falconry/falcon) - The no-magic web API and microservices framework for Python developers, with a focus on reliability and performance at scale.
 - [HelloZeroNet/ZeroNet](https://github.com/HelloZeroNet/ZeroNet) - ZeroNet - Decentralized websites using Bitcoin crypto and BitTorrent network
 - [NetEase/Dagger](https://github.com/NetEase/Dagger) - a Web UI autotest framework based on Selenium and TestNg

+## web-components

+- [perspective-dev/perspective](https://github.com/perspective-dev/perspective) - A data visualization and analytics component, especially well-suited for large and/or streaming datasets.

 ## web3